Yan Long

 She also studies topics such as why social health insurance reform fails in the Global South.
 Her analyses examines how local cultural discourses and community relationships around gender and class mediates the impact of institutional reform on individual health-seeking behaviors.

-(3) Technology, Urban Development, and Infectious Disease.
-Long's new research investigates the urban politics around COVID-19 testing in China.
-She concentrates on how community mobilization facilitates or undermines the utilization of digital tools in public health measures.
+(3) Technology, Urban Development, and Infectious Disease: Long's new research investigates the urban neighborhood politics during and after COVID-19 in China.
+She particularly concentrates on how the enactment of digital surveillance tools in public health measures created, mitigated, or deepened bureaucratic challenges and urban inequalities in authoritarian governance.

 Representative Publications

 2024.
 Authoritarian Absorption: The Transnational Remaking of Infectious Disease Politic in China.
-New York: Oxford University Press (Forthcoming in November).
+New York: Oxford University Press.

 Podcast on the book: https://matrix.berkeley.edu/research-article/yan-long/